Malaysia: Body found after London teen goes missing while on holiday | DW | 13.08.2019

 The Lucie Blackman Trust, a UK-based organization assisting in the search, posted on Facebook that they "can confirm a body has been found in the search for Nora Quoirin."

-Investigations are currently ongoing and the identity of the body including the cause of death cannot yet be confirmed.
+Investigations are currently ongoing and the cause of death is not confirmed.

 Body 'likely' belongs to missing teen